Flozell Adams: Dallas Cowboys

 Adams tore his ACL in 2005 playing against the New York Giants and was out for the final 10 games of the season.
 On February 28, 2008, he signed a six-year contract with the Cowboys.
 It was in the neighborhood of $42 million, including $15 million in guaranteed money and about $13 million in signing bonus.
 In the 2009 season, Adams was fined several times for kicking at and tripping opponents.
 Adams also was part of an altercation with several Giants in their December 6, 2009, game at Giants Stadium after he pushed Justin Tuck from behind after a play had been blown dead, an action which drew review by the NFL and a fine of $50,000.
 As a result, a rule change was approved during the off-season where any personal foul that occurs after the clock expires during a half will result in a 15-yard penalty on the second half or overtime kickoff.
 Adams was criticized for his false start and holding penalties, being called for the second most penalties in the NFL between 2006 and 2009.

 The Cowboys released Adams on April 2, 2010 in a salary cap move.

-He is often overlooked as one of the top offensive linemen in club history, but only Larry Allen (ten), Rayfield Wright (six), Nate Newton (six), and John Niland (six) have more Pro Bowl selections among offensive line players.
+He is often overlooked as one of the top offensive linemen in club history, but only Larry Allen (ten), Zack Martin (nine), Tyron Smith (eight), Rayfield Wright (six), Nate Newton (six), and John Niland (six) have more Pro Bowl selections among offensive line players.
 He was also a durable player, missing only 14 games in his 12-year career with Dallas.